A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

-After the design of the XAE model, the second contribution of this paper is its deployment in a modular architecture for multi-party conversation for the robot iCub, which goes in parallel with the user evaluation of the explainability and transparency techniques implemented in the architecture.
+After the design, training and testing of the XAE model, the second major contribution of this paper is its deployment in a robotic modular architecture for HRI multi-party conversation, which goes in parallel with an assessment of the two primary features of the architecture: 1) the AE abilities, tested in real-time multi-party interaction, and 2) the explainability and transparency qualities, evaluated through an online user study.

 The term artificial cognitive architecture generally refers to computational frameworks that aim to explain and reproduce the fundamental mechanisms of human cognition, such as perception, attention, action selection, memory, learning, reasoning, meta-cognition, or prospective \citep{vernon2014artificial}.
 The development of artificial cognitive architectures able to solve all these tasks with similar performance to humans is a longstanding and unsolved problem \citep{kotseruba202040}.
 The architecture we propose in this paper is not meant to represent a comprehensive solution for a multi-task robotic architecture.
-Rather, it is a cognitive-inspired framework supporting the robot's autonomous reasoning, decision-making, and interaction in the context of a multi-party conversation for deploying and evaluating the proposed explainable model in HRI.
+Rather, it is a cognitively-inspired framework supporting the robot's autonomous reasoning, decision-making, and interaction in the context of a multi-party conversation for deploying and evaluating the proposed explainable model in HRI.